The kiss

 "Come."
 He said, his tone firmer this time.
 "Or I won't stop calling."

 I got to the cafe to see him sitting alone amid the empty seats.
 He waved at me from where he was, and I walked towards him.
-"Did you rent the whole cafe?"
+"Did you book the entire cafe?"
 I asked, surprised he was the only one sitting in the cafe, but I regretted asking immediately.

-"Would you accept me if I do that?"
-He asked back, and I could only roll my eyes without a word.
+"Would you accept me if I did that?"
+He asked back, but I could only roll my eyes.

 "What do you care for?"
-He asked with a smile, but I maintained my cold face.
-The drink wasn't what I came for.
+He asked with a smile, while I tried to stay calm.

 "I don't want anything.
 Just get straight to the point."

 I can't deny he isn't handsome.
-He is tall, has dark hair, a brown captivating eye, but I am sure he's a playboy, and I wouldn't dare go near him.
+He is tall, has dark hair, a brown captivating eye, but he's a playboy, and I wouldn't dare go near him.
 I can't afford to joke with my tender heart.

 "Why don't you want me?"
 He asked me, which got me more surprised.